 "I'm just saying I don't tell you everything.
 I have my own things."

 "Hey.
 I had dibs on being the bitch tonight."
 Lorelai jokes.

-"What the hell is wrong with you?"
-Lorelai asks.
+"What the hell is going on with you?"

 Rory hesitates before looking up at her mom.
 "I'm not sure I want to go to Chilton anymore."

 Lorelai look surprised.
 "What?"

 "The timing is just really bad."

 "And the bus ride to and from Hartford, it's like thirty minutes each way."

 "Plus, I don't think we should be spending that kind of money right now.
 I mean, what if Lauren wanted to do something.
 She wouldn't be able to because I took all the money.
 I mean, I know Chilton's probably costing you a lot."
 Rory says.